BURRELL SPECIAL SCENIC ROAD LOCOMOTIVES - WORKS NUMBER ORDER

 Canopy: COLLINS AMUSEMENTS ON TOUR

 This engine was purchased to provide power for Collin's Scenic Whales managed by Miss Clara Mullett, who later became Pat Collins second wife.
-This engine was built as a Scenic but was later converted to Special Scenic specification by the addition of an exciter dynamo and the platform from 4021 LORD CURZON.
-She was the last Scenic-type engine seen working in the fairgrounds and when the Scenic ride was taken off the road she powered the Collin's Noahs Ark ride.
+This engine was built as a Special Scenic to drive the No 1 Scenic Railway ride.
+Before the war the engine was dismantled for repair and rebuilt in the late 1940's using the exciter dynamo and crane from 4021 LORD CURZON.
+She was then used to power the Lakin Odeon fronted waltzer.
+She is believed to be the last Scenic-type engine seen working in the fairgrounds and when the Scenic ride was eventually taken off the road she powered the Collin's Noahs Ark ride.

 3866 - VANGUARD - Built 1920 - Marshall Hill, Bedminster - Scrapped

 Built in December 1920 and sold to Marshall Hill of Bedminster, Bristol for his motor scenic ride.
 Later acquired by Bernard Hill of Leominster who scrapped her in 1952.
 Vanguard travelled the West Country Fairs including Frome Fair.
 She was fitted with an auxiliary dynamo platform and dynamo and also had the bunker extension crane.
 I have included Vanguard here as she appears to have been upgraded to the full Special Scenic specification at some point in her working life.
 The Burrell records show she was built with the bunker extensions and a jib crane was fitted but they only list the auxiliary platform as fitted.
 The dynamo may have been added later by her owners.

 3872 HERO - Built 1920 - Caris & Sons - Scrapped

 Photo: Steam Scenes